🛸 FREE SHIPPING OVER $99 🛸 90-DAY GUARANTEE

 Is Marijuana (Delta 9 THC) Legal In Iowa?

-Iowa has resisted changing its cannabis laws dozens of times in the past several years.
+Iowa has resisted changing its cannabis and hemp laws dozens of times in the past several years.
 As more states around it move to legalize, Iowa holds firm.
 Marijuana is not legal in Iowa.
-Even CBD was banned until very recently when the state officially recognized hemp-derived products as separate from marijuana.
+Even CBD was banned until very recently when the state officially recognized consumable hemp products as separate from marijuana, which remains in the state’s controlled substances list.

 Related: Where is marijuana legal in the United States?